Daily Dive ToursPage Navigation

 However, at a length of only 15m (50 ft) and endowed with an aluminum hull on which nothing grows, the Yatush is not a very interesting wreck dive.
 We occasionally use it for the deep dive of the Advanced Open Water Course.

 10. Coral Beach

 The Coral Beach area is where the large Eilat dive centers are concentrated, just north of the fence marking the northern border of the Coral Beach Nature Reserve.
 We avoid this place because the area is dominated by large sandy expanses and a lot of student divers.

 Dive Sites |

-The 'closed' part of the Coral Beach Nature Reserve is accessible from shore only by paying an entrance fee, or by boat.
+The 'closed' part of the Coral Beach Nature Reserve (National Park) is accessible from shore only by paying an entrance fee, or by boat.
 Shore access is from a wooden pier with broad stairs leading down to the water.
-While the nature reserve actually extends south all the way to the Egyptian border, this fence-enclosed area contains some of the healthiest and most diverse sections of coral reef.
-Because of the sensitive nature of the enviroment, we can't take inexperienced divers here on their first day of diving with us.
+This is excellent for snorkelers.
+The beach is a quiet beach and provides showers and bathroom as well a snack bar and souvenir shop.

 11. Nature Reserve / Moses Rock